Stocks meander on caution over trade talks, dollar gains

 “Now moving forward it’s going to be about what exactly has been agreed to?”

+Investors are awaiting more details on trade negotiations, talks over Britain’s departure from European Union and the release starting later this week of third-quarter earnings results, Arone said.

+“I expect 2020 expectations to continue to be lowered and that could be a challenge to the market moving forward,” he said.

-The U.S. benchmark S&P 500 ended Friday with its first weekly gain in a month after Trump signaled the two sides had taken the first major step in easing tit-for-tat measures.
+The U.S. benchmark S&P 500 ended Friday with its first weekly gain in a month after Trump signaled that Washington and Beijing had taken the first major step in easing tit-for-tat tariff measures.

 Euro zone bond yields fell as caution regarding the trade talks encouraged investors back into fixed income after a hefty sell-off on Friday that sent borrowing costs to 2-1/2 month highs.